 Cleveland History

-Cleveland History begins in 1786, when after the American Revolutionary War, Connecticut reserved some 3.5 million acres of the newly opened Ohio country in the northeast.
-Moses Cleaveland was sent out to oversee development of the land, and the completion of plans for a new town.
-After Cleaveland and a survey party of 22 arrived at the mouth of the Cuyahoga River on a land exposition for Connecticut Land Company, he founded the City of Cleveland in 1796.
-As more settlers came to the area, the “a” was dropped from the city’s name.
+Cleveland’s History begins in 1786, when after the American Revolutionary War, Connecticut reserved some 3.5 million acres of the newly opened Ohio country in the northeast.
+Moses Cleaveland was sent out to oversee the development of the land, and the completion of plans for a new town.
+After Cleaveland and a survey party of 22 arrived at the mouth of the Cuyahoga River on a land exposition for the Connecticut Land Company, he founded the City of Cleveland in 1796.

-About 30 years later, new canals connecting Lake Erie and Ohio River opened.
-In 1828, the Baltimore & Ohio Railroad Company formed to transport heavy materials between the Midwest and East Coast.
-Cleveland’s industrial life thrived with iron ore processing into steel, chemical manufacture and oil refining.
+About 30 years later, new canals connecting Lake Erie and the Ohio River opened.
+In 1828, the Baltimore & Ohio Railroad Company was formed to transport heavy materials between the Midwest and East Coast.
+Cleveland’s industrial life thrived with iron ore processing into steel, chemical manufacture, and oil refining.
 Cleveland also became a major shipping point for timber, and iron ore, and a hub for coal by rail transport.
-A virtuous cycle of jobs attracted fast population growth in the city.

-A mass migration of Blacks from the south occurred between 1890-1915.
-Black population increased to 10,000 in the city.
-As more African-Americans arrived, previous citizens knew it meant competition for public resources and jobs.
-Due to the hierarchy of discrimination, African Americans became the lowest rung on the socioeconomic ladder, after Italian and Jewish immigrants.
-The outcome was predictable.
-African-Americans were shut out or limited from attaining work opportunities in the steel mills and foundries, which were the economic backbone of the city.
-By 1910, only 10% of trade crafts consisted of black members.
+Black mass migration from the South occurred between 1890-1915. when the African American population increased to 10,000 in the city.
+As more African Americans arrived, previous citizens knew it meant competition for public resources and jobs.
+Due to the hierarchy of discrimination, Blacks quickly became the lowest rung on the socioeconomic ladder, after Italian and Jewish immigrants.

 Shut out from higher paying jobs, African Americans became more self-reliant.
-This philosophy was manifest in the work of Garrett Morgan, who owned a tailoring shop and a car.
-The latter gave him the distinction as one of the few African Americans to own a car in the state of Ohio.
-Owning a car inspired Morgan to invent the stop sign in August 1914.
+This philosophy was manifest in the work of Garrett Morgan, who owned a tailoring shop.
+He also had the distinction as one of the few African Americans to own a car in the state of Ohio.
+Owning a car inspired Morgan to invent the stop light in August 1914.
 He received a patent for it in 1923.
-Morgan also invented the gas mask which protected American soldiers from mustard gas during World War I.

 Several responses emerged to racial injustice.
 Integrationist groups like the Future Outlook League and the Cleveland NAACP fought job discrimination.
 Another breed of leaders, led by Herbert Chauncey, favored developing black institutions based on community economics, rather than integrationist philosophies.

 The political and economic structure dramatically changed after World War II, when Cleveland’s Black population mushroomed to 250,000 by 1950.
-Activities of the Congress of Industrial Organizations helped African-Americans get jobs and remove aspects of discrimination, particularly in hospitals and hotels.
-By 1967, large African-American population and voter registration increases ushered in Carl Stokes as the first black mayor of a major American city.
-Meanwhile, White Flight from the city eroded the tax base before new African-American jobs could pick up the slack.
+Activities of the Congress of Industrial Organizations helped African Americans get jobs and remove aspects of discrimination, particularly in hospitals and hotels.

 After 25 years of economic turmoil, Cleveland is regaining its legs and public confidence.
 Don King has an investment interest in the city’s oldest Black newspaper.
 Many celebrities gleefully claim it as home.
 Cleveland authorities had the wisdom to acknowledge many heroic efforts in the Hough community, by building a monument.
-Smart urban planning in Cleveland, like Baltimore, St. Louis, and Memphis, has renewed the city in ways every tourist can appreciate.
-Political leadership by a series of smart black mayors, councilpersons and activists was instrumental in the city’s comeback.
-But like most of cities, Cleveland Police Department relations with the black community has a ways to progress.

 Return to CLEVELAND